Dr Nicole Robertson

 Other activities

-Nicole is a member of the Executive Committee of the Society for the Study of Labour History and serves on the Economic History Society Publications Committee.
+Nicole is a Fellow of the Higher Education Academy and a Fellow of the Royal Historical Society.
 She has previously served on the Economic History Society Council and as a Board Member of the National Co-operative Heritage Trust Archive Committee.
+She currently serves on the Executive Committee of the Society for the Study of Labour History.

 Postgraduate supervision